Skip to content

 Practical notes

-Lee helps Massachusetts stop feeling like only one Berkshire stop set.
+Lee helps Massachusetts feel like more than one Berkshire stop set.
 It is the cleanest next practical anchor for keeping the Route 20 side coherent without broadening too far too fast.

 Lenox, Lee, and Becket